 Notes on Language Learning

-10/29/2025 - I wrote this essay as a way to clarify some thoughts on the meta-design practices I’d recommend to someone (or my former self) as they begin their quest toward foreign language fluency.
+I wrote this essay as a way to clarify some thoughts on the meta-design practices I’d recommend to someone (or my former self) as they begin their quest toward foreign language fluency.

 Introduction

-This bureacratic obsession with rigidity manifests itself in the ambiguity or reality-displaced end goals many language students come to have, as they either 1) belong to this class of non-creativitiy themselves, or 2) have been influenced or bullied by a non-creative teacher.
 Their goals, then, become odd.
 They are over-planned and unsustainable.
 They want to pass their test, vaguely "know German", appear impressive, or add a point to their resume.

-Now, imagine if a baby was born, and rather than speaker with its parents or describe its emotions, it preferred instead to memorize the dictionary.
+Now, imagine if a baby was born, and rather than speak with its parents or describe its emotions, it preferred instead to memorize the dictionary.
 Clearly, this would make for an absurd child.
 Yet, a great deal of language students immediately commit themselves to a similarly foolish end.
-They reject the innate, inseparable humanity ingrained in language for a false, mechanical illusion.
+They reject the innate, inseparable humanity ingrained in language usage for a false, mechanical illusion.

 It is additionally strange when you consider that everyone has already experienced learning a language from nothing.
 Therefore, your first job is to dispense with this ambiguity of an end goal as quickly as possible, reference your previous success, and repeatedly simplify.
 I repeat - (and this is applicable in all design processes), the difficulty in learning a language in not in increasing your willpower or study material, but rather, disengaging from the continual allure to increase complexity.
 Simplify, simplify, simplify.